mhughes-dev/mhughes-dev/content/projects/index.md

 ShowRssButtonInSectionTermList: false
 UseHugoToc: false
 ---
+*Gallery with more projects is WIP.*

-### Note
+### Current Projects

-This will eventually be more of a gallery rather than a list.
+#### Wave Underground

+*Design phase.
+More info coming.*

+#### Poker Drills Deluxe

+*Early dev phase.
+More info coming.*

-### Projects
+### Past Projects

-**Palm Beach County Works**
+#### PBC Works

-*Public sector system for one of the largest counties in the United States consisting of work order, inventory, timekeeping and financial modules that replaced a number of legacy applications.*
+*Public sector system for one of the largest counties in the United States consisting of work order, inventory, timekeeping and financial modules.*

-**Crash Data Analysis**
+#### Azure DevOps Migration

+*Project lead for the migration of the applications division to Azure DevOps from an aging custom build and deploy solution.*

+#### Crash Data Analysis

-*Automobile crash analytics system for the traffic engineering department at Palm Beach County, FL.*
+*Automobile crash analytics system for a traffic engineering department of a large government entity.*